Nadia Riahi

 Nadia Riahi, attorney at law, focuses on employment law and restructuring in the Brussels office of Loyens & Loeff, advising Belgian and international companies in both an advisory capacity and in litigation.

 Beyond her advisory practice, Nadia is a recognised litigator.
-She was extraordinarily awarded the Best Speaker "Ole Due" Award after pleading before the judges of the Court of Justice of the European Union in Luxembourg, and received the Boels Price awarded by the French Order of the Brussels Bar, after having ranked first in the mandatory pleading examination amongst more than 300 participants.
+She was extraordinarily awarded the Best Speaker "Ole Due" Award after pleading before the judges of the Court of Justice of the European Union in Luxembourg.
+In 2026, she received the George Boels price, awarded by the Brussels French Bar to the candidate ranking first in the mandatory pleading examination amongst more than 300 participants, as well as the Prix Paul Janson, awarded by the Conférence du Jeune Barreau de Bruxelles to one of the best young advocates of the year in its centenary edition of the Le Jeune & Janson competition.

 Work highlights